krh3rtz/Glocal/README.md

 This helps to better identify IPs.

-The information that is provided by Glocate is:
+The information that is provided by Glocal is:

 	country code
 	country name